-“The impact of a single small-business hire is drastically more important than in a big company,” says David Lewis, CEO of human resources consulting firm OperationsInc and AllCountyJobs.com.
+“The impact of a single small-business hire is drastically more important than in a big company,” says David Lewis, CEO of human resources consulting firm OperationsInc.
 “The difference between 1/25 of a staff being ineffective versus 1/200 is huge.”
 And the damage of a bad hire in a staff as small as five could be catastrophic.

 Many business owners take the hiring process for granted.
-Interviewing job candidates is a fine skill that can and should be honed, says Claudio Fernández-Aráoz, a senior adviser at executive search firm Egon Zehnder and the author of It's Not the How or the What but the Who: Succeed by Surrounding Yourself with the Best.
+Interviewing job candidates is a fine skill that can and should be honed, says Claudio Fernández-Aráoz, a keynote speaker, business coach and the author of It’s Not the How or the What but the Who: Succeed by Surrounding Yourself with the Best.
 “Research shows that the best professional interviewers have an amazingly high predictive accuracy,” he says.
 “Effective interviewing is not an art or the result of an intuition or a gut feeling.
 It’s a craft and a discipline that can be learned and should be taught.”

 Here are the essential elements of a successful interview:

-Have a plan.
+- Have a plan.
 Go into the interview with a goal.
 Are you looking to assess hard skills?
 Personality fit?
-Do a favor for the friend who referred his cousin?
+Do a favor for the friend who referred their cousin?
 “Interviewing is time-consuming—and critical,” Lewis says.
 “Think through what you want to accomplish and what you will ask.”

-Company: Looney Labs, a games-maker based in College Park, Md.
+Company: Looney Labs, a games-maker based in College Park, Maryland

 Technique: Schedule team interviews in which a joke is requested.